igponce/cookbooks-hadoop/README.md

 * `hadoop[:java_home]` - You will probably want to change this to match where Java is installed on your platform.

+* `hadoop[:format_namenode]` - Set it to true if you want to format HDFS on the namenode (don't do it on a live fs unless you know what you're doing)

 You may wish to add more attributes for tuning the configuration file templates.

 If you're behind a proxy, you should define the attributes: